 The University of Tasmania is putting its money where its mouth is when it comes to fighting climate change.
-By the end of 2021 the University will no longer be associated with investment funds with direct exposure to fossil fuels.
+Since the end of 2021 the University is no longer associated with investment funds with direct exposure to fossil fuels.

 Divestment means removing support for investment funds with direct interest in fossil fuels and is an integral step in the University’s commitment to leading the sector in supporting the creation of a zero-carbon economy.